ClausPolanka/Harvester/Readme.md

 # TODOs
 South- and North-Harvester will be adjusted to East- and West-Harvester.
 Current neccessary logic for adjustment is in seperate class for each direction (north and south).
-Mayb logic can be moved to Factory so that classes could be deleted.
+Maybe logic can be moved to Factory so that classes could be deleted.